Kendi7/week-8-python-project/README.md

 # Data Analysis project
-### This projected involves analysis of covid19 data to gain various insight
+### This projected involves analysis of covid19 data to gain various insights